 As the image below shows:

-The receive pipeline consists of four stages, being that syntax transformations may occur in two of them:
+The receive pipeline consists of four stages, in which syntax transformations may occur in two of them:

-- Decode Stage: This stage is used for components that decode or decrypt the message.
-The MIME/SMIME Decoder pipeline component or a custom decoding component should be placed in this stage if the incoming messages need to be decoded from one format to another.
+- Decode Stage: This stage processes components that decode or decrypt the message.
+The MIME/SMIME Decoder pipeline component, or a custom decoding component, should be placed in this stage if incoming messages need to be decoded from one format to another.
 The syntax transformations can occur in this stage through a custom component.

 - Disassemble Stage: This stage is used for components that parse or disassemble the message.
 The syntax transformations should occur at this stage.
-In the example that will be demonstrated in this article, we will use the “Flat file disassembler” to transform a text file into XML.
+In the example demonstrated in this article, we will use the “Flat file disassembler” to convert a text file into XML.

 - Validate Stage: This stage is used for components that validate the message format.
 A pipeline component processes only messages that conform to the schemas specified in that component.
 If a pipeline receives a message whose schema is not associated with any component in the pipeline, that message is not processed.
 Depending on the adapter that submits the message, the message is either suspended or an error is issued to the sender.